 4. What is Tableau Public and how do I publish my work there?
 Who then can see my work?

-Tableau Public is a really wonderful free tool that allows anyone to use Tableau.
-You can use your Tableau Public profile as a portfolio or a sandbox to play around with visualizing public datasets.
+Tableau Public is a free tool and repository that allows anyone to use Tableau.
+You can use your Tableau Public profile as a portfolio or a sandbox to play around with as you visualize public data sets.

 Caveat: Anything you publish to Tableau Public (as in data sources) is considered in the public domain (even if you toggle the workbook eye icon visibility to hidden in your profile); therefore, be sure to refrain from uploading any workbooks using proprietary data sets.